 Umpires.
-Umpires that are selected to work the championship will be given credentials to enter the stadium throughout the tournament; however, they may purchase tickets for family members by contacting the host.
+Umpires that are selected to work the championship will be given credentials to enter the stadium throughout the tournament; however, they may not purchase tickets for family members by contacting the host.

 Player-Guest Tickets.
 Participating institutions may purchase tickets for their student-athletes in accordance with the regulations specified in Bylaw 16.2.
-A pass gate should be established at the stadium to administer the players' tickets.
+If electronic tickets are not used, a pass gate should be established at the stadium to administer the players' tickets.
 A designated individual from each participating institution will be responsible for submitting the names of the individuals who will use those tickets to the tournament manager (or his or her designee).
 Individuals using those tickets will proceed through the pass gate to a nearby area with a table or booth, where they will be identified by the appropriate institution's designee, given a ticket stub and directed to their seats.

 Public.
 Any spectator entering the facility must have a ticket (children age two and under are admitted free with a paying adult).
 Standing-room-only tickets are not permissible.
-Tickets must be purchased as a package until the ticket booth opens the first day of the championship games.
-After that time, single-session tickets may be purchased.